intel/cluster-management-toolkit/docs/CMU.md

 ## Getting help

-To context specific help for a particular view, press either `F1` or `[shift] + H`. `F12` will display the "About" box.
+To show context specific help for a particular view, press either `F1` or `[shift] + H`. `F12` will display the "About" box.

 ## Read-only mode